aistairc/BENNERD/README.md

     BENNERD              76.07      74.8     75.45   83.55      84.60    84.07    84.85     84.9     84.92
     ------------------------------------------------------------------------------------------------------

+## Entity Linking With BENNERD System

-## Entity Linking Performances on Test Sets.
+### Entity Linking Performances on Test Sets.
 We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
 To judge the EL system performances, we created two test sets: 1.
 UMLS-based test set 2.
 Manually annotated test set.

-### Entity Linking Performances of BENNERD on UMLS-based Test Set.
+#### Entity Linking Performances of BENNERD on UMLS-based Test Set.
+We show the EL performances on UMLS-based test set.
+We report Accuracy@n, where n= 1,10,20,30,40,50.
+Accuracy@1, goldcandidate was ranked highest.
+Accuracy@{10, 20, 30, 40, 50} indicates, gold candidate was in top 10, 20, 30, 40or in 50 predictions of the ranker.

     -------------------------------------------------------------------------------------------
     Model                                            UMLS-based Test Set